The Tempest: Screen

 The Tempest first appeared on the screen in 1905.
 Charles Urban filmed the opening storm sequence of Herbert Beerbohm Tree's version at Her Majesty's Theatre for a 2 1/2-minute flicker, whose individual frames were hand-tinted, long before the invention of colour film.
 In 1908 Percy Stow directed The Tempest running a little over ten minutes, which is now a part of the British Film Institute's compilation Silent Shakespeare.
 It portrays a condensed version of Shakespeare's play in a series of short scenes linked by intertitles.
 At least two other silent versions, one from 1911 by Edwin Thanhouser, are known to have existed, but have been lost.

 The plot was adapted for the Western Yellow Sky, directed by William A. Wellman, in 1946.
 The 1956 science fiction film Forbidden Planet set the story on a planet in space, Altair IV, instead of an island.
-Professor Morbius and his daughter Altaira (Anne Francis) are the Prospero and Miranda figures (both Prospero and Morbius having harnessed the mighty forces that inhabit their new homes).
-Ariel is represented by the helpful Robby the Robot, while Sycorax is replaced with the powerful race of the Krell.
-Caliban is represented by the dangerous and invisible "monster from the id", a projection of Morbius' psyche born from the Krell technology instead of Sycorax's womb.
+Professor Morbius (Walter Pidgeon) and his daughter Altaira (Anne Francis) are the Prospero and Miranda figures, whose lives are disrupted by the arrival of a spaceship from Earth.
+Ariel is represented by the helpful Robby the Robot.
+Caliban is represented by the dangerous and invisible "monster from the id", a technologically enhanced projection of Morbius' psyche.

-In the opinion of Douglas Brode, there has only been one screen "performance" of The Tempest since the silent era, he describes all other versions as "variations".
+Writing in 2000, Douglas Brode expressed the opinion that there had only been one screen "performance" of The Tempest since the silent era: he describes all other versions as "variations".
 That one performance is the Hallmark Hall of Fame version from 1960, directed by George Schaefer, and starring Maurice Evans as Prospero, Richard Burton as Caliban, Lee Remick as Miranda, and Roddy McDowall as Ariel.
 It cut the play to slightly less than ninety minutes.
-Critic Virginia Vaughan praised it as "light as a soufflé, but ... substantial enough for the main course."
+Critic Virginia Vaughan praised it as "light as a soufflé, but ... substantial enough for the main course".